 The Ambulance Waggons of the St. Andrew's Ambulance Association are chiefly used for conveying the injured from large works in a town or its outskirts to the infirmary, and as the time taken is very short, no special apparatus for heating is necessary.
 For longer journeys, however, hot water bottles are used to produce warmth.
-As regards light, each Waggon is provided with a lamp inside, and, moreover, the light from the carriage lamps is reflected inside.
-It appears to me that men of Local Ambulance Corps can usefully exercise their ingenuity in devising methods by which light, warmth, and water may be taken with their litters or other vehicles to the spot where the injured are lying methods suitable to the particular transport material available, and adapted to the character of the country in which the corps is situated.
+As regards light, bach Waggon is provided with a lamp inside, and, moreover, the light from the carriage lamps is reflected inside.